zenOSmosis/karma-jasmine-typescript-boilerplate/README.md

 Executes the same unit tests against the same code on a browser as well as Node.js.

+Includes built-in support for WebKit, Chrome, and Firefox.

 This repository serves as a proof-of-concept and nothing more.

 Portions of this were borrowed from: